Labwork 4¶

 Problem 1: Harris corner detection¶

-Your task is to implement the Harris corner detector to estimate the cornerness (R) of each pixel in a given image % TODO 1
+Your task is to implement the Harris corner detector to estimate the cornerness (% TODO 1

 .
 Briefly, you should follow the following steps: